CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/NET.3.3 VPN.md

 In addition to the general planning (see NET.3.3.A1 * Planning the VPN deployment *), the technical aspects of a VPN should be carefully planned.
 For example, VPN encryption procedures, VPN endpoints, allowed access protocols, services and resources should be specified.
 In addition, the subnets (see NET.1.1 * Network Architecture and Design *) that can be reached via the VPN SHOULD be defined.

-#### NET.3.3.A8 Create a security policy for VPN usage
+#### NET.3.3.A8 Create a security policy for VPN use

 A security policy for VPN usage SHOULD be created and communicated to employees.
 The security measures SHOULD be explained during training sessions.
-If a VPN access is set up for an employee, a leaflet containing the most important VPN security mechanisms SHOULD be handed to him.
+If a VPN access is set up for an employee, SHOULD he be given a leaflet containing the most important VPN security mechanisms.
 All VPN users SHOULD be required to comply with security policies.

 #### NET.3.3.A9 Appropriate selection of VPN products